mojoee/YouBikeLive/README.md

 You can easily download the project and host it locally.

+### Usage

+use the instance_generator_forecast.py to create instances with real-world data and forecasted demands

+you can then solve the instances with our mathematical solver

 ### Prerequisites

 If you want to host it locally, you need the following: